Achintya Holte Nilsen

-Achintya Holte Nilsen is an Indonesian beauty pageant titleholder who was crowned Miss Indonesia 2017.
-She represented Indonesia at the Miss World 2017 pageant and finished in the top 10, winning Beauty with a Purpose, Miss World Asia and Best Designer Award.
+Achintya Holte Nilsen (born 1 January 1999) is an Indonesian beauty pageant titleholder who was crowned Miss Indonesia 2017.
+She represented Indonesia at the Miss World 2017 pageant and finished in the top 10, winning Beauty with a Purposeand Best Designer Award.

 Early life, background and career

-Achintya Holte Nilsen was born 1 January 1999 in Denpasar, Bali, Indonesia, to a Balinese mother, Ni Nyoman Parvati from Denpasar – Bali and a Norwegian father, Terje Holte Nilsen from Risør, Østre Agder County, Norway.
+Achintya Holte Nilsen was born 1 January 1999 in Denpasar, Bali, Indonesia, to a Balinese mother, Ni Nyoman Parvati from Denpasar – Bali and a Norwegian father, Terje Holte Nilsen from Risør, Aust-Agder County, Norway.
 She is the niece of Norwegian Olympic cross-country skier Elin Nilsen, and cousin of Olympic speed skater Simen Spieler Nilsen.
 She worked as a singer and plays the Marimba.
 Nilsen is a trilingual speaker, she is fluently speak in Norwegian, English and Bahasa Indonesia.

 She attended Bali International Green School (primary-secondary) and graduated in 2017.
 Here she also took part in Greenpeace activism.
 She holds a bachelor of fine arts degree in Filmmaking and Television from the Tisch School of the Arts in New York City, United States.
 In 2023, Nilsen obtained her Master of Arts (MA) in Acting program from Actors Studio Stockholm, Sweden.
 She has represented Indonesia at Bali Model United Nations 2013-2014 and as well as Taiwan Model United Nations 2015.

 In 16 November 2018, Nilsen released her very first English poetry book titled “Permanent”.
 In this book, Nilsen said “My writing has always been an extension of myself, and therefore very personal.
 As a way to go forward with my vulnerability, I took steps toward sharing my work with close friends, and family”.

 In 7 July 2022, Nilsen appeared as the main character in a music video directed by the Stockholm Film School, titled “Under My Skin” with Swedish singer David Elfström Lilja.